ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

   An example for this could be `roscpp <https://github.com/ros/ros_comm/tree/melodic-devel/clients/roscpp>`_ in ROS 1 and `rclcpp <https://github.com/ros2/rclcpp/tree/master/rclcpp>`_ in ROS 2 which are separate repositories and don't share any code.

 This article focuses on the former case and describes the high-level steps to migrate a ROS 1 package to ROS 2.
-It does not aim to be a step-by-step migration instruction and is not considered the *final* "solution".
+It does not aim to be step-by-step migration instructions and is not considered a comprehensive solution.
 Future versions will aim to make migration smoother and less effort up to the point of maintaining a single package from the same branch for ROS 1 as well as ROS 2.

 Prerequisites